 A food sack makes a decent pillow, though I prefer a pneumatic model like the Sierra Designs Animas Pillow ($25, 2 oz).
 As a back-sleeper, I prefer to put it under my knees, which helps to reduce pressure on my back.

-To store my food I use OPSAK Barrier Bags 12″ x 20″.
+To store my food I use OPSAK Barrier Bags 12″ x 20″ (long-term review).
 These bags are odor-proof, at least when new — within a few days, I bet the exterior smells like food.
 I still like them though: they are tough and see-through.

 Discouraged: Bear hangs

 You may have noticed that the classic bear hang does not make my list of recommended protection techniques.
 I discourage bear hangs of any variety, including the counter-balance and PCT Method.
-I may elaborate in a future post, but in general I find them to be:
+I have elaborated on my rationale, but in general I find them to be:

 - Time-consuming, frustrating, and dangerous;